 The Travel Channel is in New Orleans this week to film a "Super Bowl Tailgate Takeover" special.

-Host Adam Richman, from the Travel Channel show “Man v.
-Food”, is filming a number of spots for the show around the Crescent City.
+Host Adam Richman, from the Travel Channel show "Man v.
+Food", is filming a number of spots for the show around the Crescent City.
 DT Akiem Hicks took part in a boudin ball tasting session with Richman for the show on Monday.

 In the one-hour special, viewers will visit NFL games to see how superfans tailgate in cities like New Orleans, Atlanta, Miami, Houston, Kansas City and more.
 After learning from the nation's foremost tailgate experts, Richman puts this knowledge to good use.
 In New Orleans this week, Richman, along with his "tailgate takeover" tech and design team, will create two giant and tricked-out tailgates side-by-side in the shadow of the Mercedes-Benz Superdome.
 He'll then surprise one passionate fan from San Francisco and Baltimore, turn over the keys to the tailgate and serve up the ultimate experience for them and their friends to enjoy leading up to kickoff.